03 Nov Learning to Drum at Home

 - The Body Electric: why not try an electric kit instead of an acoustic one?
 Whilst they can be pricey, we think they’re great because they fold away and create more space.
-You can also put your headphones on and rock out as loud as you want to without your neighbours even knowing you’re a rockstar.
+You can also put your headphones on and rock out as loud as you want.
+Your neighbours won’t even know you’re a rockstar.
 Amazing, right?

 Now that you’ve got an amazing money-, space- and ear-saving setup, you’re ready to learn to drum at home.
 Why not connect with one of the tutors at North London Drums?
-The tutors we work with can come to your home and deliver one-to-one lessons tailored to your needs.
+If you’re learning to drum at home then the tutors can come to your place and deliver tailored one-to-one lessons.

 Or maybe you’ve decided that you just need to bash it out Rush-style on a big, loud, acoustic kit.
 No problem!
-Why not contact us to find out about the tutors with studios?
+Why not contact us to find out about London drum lessons with studio-based drum teachers?